Tangent bundle of punctual Hilbert scheme and distinguishing products of varieties: Introduction

 For any smooth projective variety $Y$, a very natural vector bundle on $Y$ is the tangent bundle, which we will always denote by $T_Y$.
 Study of $T_Y$ often gives important geometric information about $Y$, as can be seen, for example, from the famous paper \cite{mori1979projective} of Mori.
 Tangent bundles of varieties has been studied from several viewpoints, for example in \cite{mehta1987varieties}, \cite{liu2023moment},\cite{tian1992stability} and \cite{conde2004manifolds}.

 One of the goals of this article is to study tangent bundle of $X^{[n]}$ for a smooth projective surface $X$.
 By \cite[Theorem 3]{atiyah1956krull}, every vector bundle on a projective variety can be written as a direct sum of indecomposable vector bundles, which are uniquely determined upto isomorphism.
 Here a vector bundle is called \textit{indecomposable} if it is not a direct sum of two nonzero vector bundles.
-Our result describes these indecomposable components of $T_{X^{[n]}}.$ To state the result, we need the following notation: let $\mathcal{C}$ be the class of smooth projective surfaces $X$ which are of the form $(D\,\times\, Y)/G$, where $D$ is an elliptic curve, $Y$ a smooth curve of general type, and $G$ is a finite subgroup of $\text{Aut}^0(D)$ acting diagonally on $D\times Y.$ This is what was called class $E$ in {\cite[Theorem D]{fong2024connected}}.
-In this case, $X$ is minimal of Kodaira dimension $1$, and the Iitaka fibration of $X$ is an isotrivial elliptic fibration.
-Call a smooth projective surface $X$ to be of class $\tilde{\mathcal{C}}$ if $X$ is either of class $\mathcal{C}$, or a bielliptic surface, or a $\mathbb{P}^1$-bundle over an elliptic curve with $T_X$ split, that is, direct sum of two line bundles.
-By \cite{ganong1985tangent}, roughly speaking, this last possibility actually happens very frequently. \begin{manualtheorem}{A} Let $X$ be a smooth projective surface, $n \geq 2$ an integer.
-Then the following holds: \begin{enumerate} \item If $X$ is an abelian surface, then
+Our result describes these indecomposable components of $T_{X^{[n]}}.$ The precise result is Theorem \ref{main}, we state here the following weaker version which is easier to state. \begin{manualtheorem}{A} Let $X$ be a smooth projective surface, $n \geq 2$ an integer.
+Then $T_{X^{[n]}}$ is indecomposable, except possibly in the following cases: \begin{enumerate} \item $X$ is an abelian surface, \item $X$ is minimal and has an isotrivial elliptic fibration, \item $X$ is a $\mathbb{P}^1$-bundle over an elliptic curve. \end{enumerate}